top of page

 Hello

-Thora has experience in Architectural Design and Microbiology and is a practising designer specialising in living materials and biohybrid fabrication.
+Thora has experience in Architectural Design and Microbiology and is a practising design researcher specialising in living materials and biohybrid fabrication.

 • LinkedIn